40 English Weather Idioms That Make Speaking English a Breeze

 While “something in the wind” means that there are rumors or talk about something that might happen, to “get wind of (something)” means to hear details about something secret.

-You might also hear people say “caught” instead of “get” when they’re using this idiom.
+You might also hear people say “caught wind of.”
 So, someone might tell you:

 “I caught wind of a change in the head office.
 Rosy told me last week that Gene was going to get fired.”